 Ads are HIGHLY contextual

-Also, the ads on Media.net are different than what I’ve seen with other ad networks, including Adsense.
-That is, the ads are highly contextual.
+The ads on Media.net are different than what I’ve seen with other ad networks, including Adsense.

 Good ad design

-The ad below is for Parents.com., and as you can see, you've got all of these different little ad units that talk about positive parenting guides, family vacation ideas.
+The ad below is for Parents.com., and as you can see, they’ve got all of these different little ad units that talk about positive parenting guides, family vacation ideas.

 More transparency account acceptance and issues

 The last pro of Media.net is the fact that I feel like you get more transparency from them.
 If you get shut down to join their network, they will tell you why that is.
-You can actually talk to an account manager about different issues.

 I know a lot of people who have been on Google AdSense probably wish that they could talk to an account manager; I know I do at certain times.

 While Media.net has a ton of pros, they also have cons.